acoli-repo/AURIS/README.md

 	- for German, using the [UD 2.5 GSD model](https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-3131).
 Note that is relatively error-prone regarding the handling of pronominal constructions.
 	- for French, using the [UD 2.5 GSD model](https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-3131).
 	- for Russian, using the [UD 2.5 SyntagRus model](https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-3131).
-	- [**IN PROGRRESS**] for European and Brazilian Portuguese, using [UD 2.5 Bosque model](https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-3131).
+	- for European and Brazilian Portuguese, using [UD 2.5 Bosque model](https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-3131).
 Note that this is the only UD corpus at the time to cover both European and Brazilian vernaculars.
+	- **IN PROGRESS** for Italian, using [UD 2.5 ISDT model](https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-3131)
 - `make update-discourse_pre` seems to be blocked occasionally, esp., for longer files.
 When building new files for `ready-for-annotation`, these must be manually (timeout is implemented, but doesn't seem to grasp) terminated.
 As a possible workaround, start multiple `make update-discourse_pre` (resp. `make update`, etc.) threads shortly one after another.
 They are set up in a way that they don't overwrite each other's output, but skip files into which another instance is already writing into.
 - Current setup was developed under and tested within Ubuntu 22.04L.

 ## Known Issues

-We currently provide preprocessed files for English, German and Russian, only.
+We currently provide preprocessed files for English, German, Italian, Polish, Portuguese and Russian, only.
 Other languages on demand.

 - We remove multi-word expressions from the parser output, e.g., for German clitic determiners (*im*, *am*) are split off from prepositions (hence *in dem*, *von dem*).
 This may result in unnatural language in the token column, but the `# text` line on top should maintain the original forms.
 - There seem to occur infinite loops or blockings in `make update-discourse_pre`, so that these were manually interrupted.
 As a result, the sentence-level content in the files in `ready-for-annotation/` may be incomplete.
 - Russian sentence-level: Discourse marker lexicon is incomplete, pre-annotation for sentence-level annotation is thus sub-standard.
 - Russian word-level: Extraction of referring expressions not covered by UD Feats, hence form-based; check forms/lemmas against larger corpora
 - French word-level: Quantifiers currently not supported
+- Polish, Portuguese word-level: not validated, yet
+- Italian word-level: schema not verified

 ## Source data